jpark58/kakao-clone/README.md

 # Cloning Kakao Talk

 This project is to practice html and css by cloning the most famous messanger app in South Korea.
-Followings are main components of this project:
+Followings are main structures of this project:

 1. index.html
 2. friends.html